 <region name="default" cache-name="myCache" priority="default" expiration-type="none" expiration-period="0">

-- Scalable cache size: NCache pools memory of all cache servers together.
+- Scalable cache size: NCache pools the memory of all cache servers together.
 So, you can grow the cache size by simply adding more servers to the cache cluster.
 This means your cache can grow to 100′s of gigabytes and even terabytes.

-- Application process recycling does not affect the cache: Your application processes now become stateless as all the data is kept in an out-proc distributed cache.
+- Application process recycling does not affect the cache: Your application processes become stateless as all the data is in an out-proc distributed cache.
 So, application process recycling has no impact on the cache.